sidravi1/sidravi1.github.io/_posts/2018-04-03-gaussian-processes.md

 Where $l$ and $\sigma$ are tuning parameters that control the *wiggle* and the *amplitude*.

-Though there are a number of kernels found in the wild, for the rest of this post we'll use is the RBF kernel.
+Though there are a number of kernels found in the wild, for the rest of this post we'll use the RBF kernel.
 Mainly because Gaussians have some lovely properties that we'll touch on later.

 ## Enter Gaussian processes

-With a kernel up our sleeve, we abandon the idea of finding weights, $w$, since there are infinite of them anyway.
+With a kernel up our sleeve, we abandon the idea of finding weights, $w$, since there are an infinity of them anyway.
 Instead, we'll think of choosing from a infinite set of functions with some mean and some covariance.
 So now:

 $$